awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 + **X\-Amz\-Signature** – The Signature Version 4 signature that you generated for the request\.
 + **X\-Amz\-SignedHeaders** – The headers that are signed when creating the signature for the request\.
 The only valid value is `host`\.

 To construct the URL for the request and create the Signature Version 4 signature, use the following steps\.
 The examples are in pseudocode\.

-**Task 1: Create a Canonical Request**
+**Task 1: Create a canonical request**

 Create a string that includes information from your request in a standardized format\.
 This ensures that when AWS receives the request, it can calculate the same signature that you calculate in Task 3\.
 For more information, see [Create a Canonical Request for Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4-create-canonical-request.html) in the *Amazon Web Services General Reference*\.